WebDevStudios/wp-search-with-algolia/README.txt

 Stable tag: 2.7.2
 License: GNU General Public License v2.0, MIT License

 Use the power of Algolia to enhance your website's search.
-Enable Autocomplete and Instantsearch for fast and accurate results.
-Control the look, feel, and relevance.
+Enable Autocomplete and Instantsearch for fast and accurate results and relevance.

 == Description ==